Skip to main content

 $285,000–$385,0009–13 months

-Target homes: Northwest Boise homes with walkout basements.
+Target homes: Northwest Boise split-levels and tri-levels with daylight or walkout basements.
 Permit: alteration permit with electrical and plumbing.

 Where we work in Boise's Northwest Boise / Collister